2023–24 Colorado College Tigers men's ice hockey season: Season

-After narrowly missing out on a surprise conference championship the year before, there was a sense of renewed hope for the program.
-With the goaltending situation presumably taken care of, thanks to returning starter Kaidan Mbereko, the biggest task for CC was to fix its scoring woes.
-Having had one of the worst offenses in the nation in '23, Colorado College entered this season by losing it top scorer and more than a quarter of its goals.
-The Tigers would need to see improvements from across the board if they wanted to end their decade-plus of losing hockey and that's exactly what they received.
+After narrowly missing out on a conference championship the year before, the team's goaltending situation was addressed by returning starter Kaidan Mbereko.
+The team's biggest task was to improve its scoring.
+Having had one of the lowest-scoring offenses in the nation in '23, Colorado College entered this season by losing its top scorer and more than a quarter of its goals.
+The team needed to see improvements from across the board to end its decade-plus of losing seasons.
 Noah Laba, who had finished second in scoring the year before, took over as the primary threat for the Tigers and became a 20-goal scorer for CC.
-The team also got a huge boost from Gleb Veremyev who looked to be completely recovered from a torn ACL.
+The team also got a boost from Gleb Veremyev who appeared to be recovered from a torn ACL.

 The team looked strong in October, beginning the season 5–0 for the first time since 2005.
 However, the next month proved that the team still had some problems to fix.
 The Tigers slumped over a 9-game span, only managing to win two games against Miami, the worst team in the conference.
 Mbereko was a little shaky during the stretch but it was the lack of offense that doomed CC.
 In the six games they played against ranked teams, the Tigers managed just 5 goals and were shutout twice.
 If Colorado College had any pretentions of being a contender for the NCAA tournament they would have to find a way to win against good teams.

 Just before the winter break, CC travelled up to face North Dakota who was then the #1 team in the country.
 Defying their recent struggles, Colorado College overcame a 2-goal deficit to win in overtime thanks to Laba's 7th of the season.
 The Tigers appeared to be strengthened by the win and fought even harder in the rematch, this time with Veremyev netting the winning goal.
 As the team headed into its mid-season vacation, the road sweep of the Fighting Hawks completely altered the fortunes of the Tigers.
 Upon the team's return to the ice, Mbereko found a new level and become one of the top goaltenders in the nation.
 From mid-January through early March, Mbereko allowed more than 2 goals in just two games and his stellar play enabled the team to go 9–2–2 in that span.